dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 }
 ```

-I didn't see this format in any Chakra UI document but I copy the idea from React Native's createStylesheet pattern, with this you can easly divide the CSS part from the props that are related to the logic.
+I copy the idea from React Native's createStylesheet pattern, with this you can easly split the CSS part of the props that are related to the logic.

-But yes, at the end of the day the concern about having separate standard CSS files can be a downside, check the next section to find if Chakra UI suits your needs or not.
+But yes, in the end the concern about having separate standard CSS files can be a drawback, check the next section to see if Chakra UI suits your needs or not.

 ## Chakra UI might be for you if...

-- You work on a small / medium project.*
+- You are working on a small/medium sized project.*
-- You do not want / can invest the effort on creating a component library.
+- You don't want to / can't invest the effort in creating a library of components.
-- Accessibility it's important for you and do not want / can invest the effort.
+- Accessibility is important to you and you don't want to / can't invest the effort.
-- You or your team are more skilled with JS than CSS.**
+- You or your team are more proficient with JS than CSS.**
 - You are trying to establish a common architecture in your team.***
-- You need your own component library but starting with a solid base.
+- You need your own component library but from a solid base.
-- You are using another component library which you find that does not speed up your developing time.
+- You are using another component library that you find doesn't speed up your development time.

-*I talk about size of the project because CSS-in-JS have one problem in common, they are JS at the end of the day, for the browser it's easy to process CSS files rather than executing JS especially if your app is changing data very often.
-Common web applications will suit with Chakra UI perfectly.
+*I'm talking about the size of the project because CSS-in-JS have a common problem, they are JS after all, it's easier for the browser to process CSS files instead of running JS, especially if your application is changing data very often.
+Common web applications are perfectly suited to Chakra UI's performance.

-**Don't think you can avoid learning CSS because of Chakra UI or any other CSS-in-JS solution, the syntax is pretty similar and knowing propper CSS will help a lot.
+**Don't think you can avoid learning CSS because of Chakra UI or any other CSS-in-JS solution, the syntax is quite similar and knowing proper CSS will help a lot.

-**I found that the weakest point of many front end developers is maintaining a good architecture in the CSS, having a solution like Chakra UI which blends prefectly with the props they already know from React components helps keeping the project clean and mantainable.
+**The weakest point of many front end developers is maintaining CSS files, having a solution like Chakra UI that blends seamlessly with the props we already know from React components helps to keep the project clean and mantainable.

 ## Chakra UI might not be for you if...

-- You are working on a big project and/or changes a lot of data.
+- You're working on a big project and/or changing a lot of data.
-- You or your team are more skilled with CSS than JS.
+- You or your team are more proficient with CSS than JS.
-- You need to share your style files across multiple projects which don't have Chakra UI.
+- You need to share your style files between several projects that don't have Chakra UI.

 ## On top of Chakra UI

+- [Chakra UI Pro](https://pro.chakra-ui.com/) A collection of bigger components made by the creators of Chakra UI, you can find some free components that are very common and useful.
+- [Choc UI](https://choc-ui.tech/) Another collection of big components for developing common webpages blazing fast.
+They have a nice roadmap of future components so be sure to check out.

 ## Conclusion